This is the most succinct explanation of magical realism that I have seen lately:

-But if you write an ‘extra magical’ book and try to find a literary agent, you will find many agents and editors asking for magical realism in children’s books at the moment.
+But if you write an ‘extra fictional’ book and try to find a literary agent, you will find many agents and editors asking for magical realism in children’s books at the moment.
 They complain that they’re not getting enough of it.
 When an author says, “Hey I’ve got some for you!” apparently it’s not the agent’s idea of magical realism at all.